philipkiely/corvette/README.md

 * sonnet_xxii.txt
 * fizzbuzz.py

 To run the tests, implement tests.
+Some stuff to write:

 * A folder of correct files
 * If files match, test passes
 * If not, tests fail, print diff
+* Test custom theme

+At the moment, you just want to run `python -m corvette tests/corvetteconf.json` and visually confirm the output.

 ## About